- DSCR loans qualify based on the property's rental income, not your personal income or tax returns

 Southern California's rental market is one of the strongest in the country - and that makes DSCR loans particularly effective here.
 Markets across Orange County, the Inland Empire, and Los Angeles have solid rental demand and appreciating values.
 But DSCR loans work in any market with strong rental income.
 If you're looking at a property where the rent covers the payment, DSCR financing lets you move quickly without the paperwork headaches of traditional loans.

-DSCR rates are typically a bit higher than conventional investment property rates — usually 1-2% above primary residence rates.
+DSCR rates are typically 1-2% higher than conventional investment property rates - usually 1-2% above primary residence rates.
 But here's the thing: the flexibility, speed, and ability to scale your portfolio often more than makes up for the rate difference.
 And as your DSCR ratio improves (higher rent relative to payment), your rate options get better too.

 Common Questions I Get